webscopeio/react-firestore-connect/README.md

 ```

-Afterwards, you can easily use it - by default, calls are realtime, but you can send `once` as a third arguemnt, to get data just once:
+Afterwards, you can easily use it:
 ```jsx
 import { connectFirestore } from 'react-firestore-connect'